-Gracefully apologize for an individual customer's bad experience
+How to gracefully apologize for a single customer's bad experience

 I'm really sorry your spa experience was not what you expected.

-❶ We strive to provide a deeply relaxing experience to each and every customer.
-Clearly something went wrong here, leading to a less than ideal visit for you.
+❶ We strive to provide deep relaxation to each and every customer.
+Clearly something went wrong here, leading to poor experience for you.

-❷ From here on out, we will be asking clients to fill out a brief profile so our massage therapists can understand your unique needs ahead of time.
+❷ Going forward, we will be asking clients to fill out more in-depth intake forms so our massage therapists can completely understand your unique needs ahead of time.

-You and the rest of our customers mean the world to us - we wouldn't be where we are without you.
+You, together with the rest of our customers, mean the world to us - we wouldn't be where we are without you.

 With our sincerest apologies,

-❷ Describe the specific steps you are taking to remedy the problem.
+❷ Describe the specific steps you're taking to avoid the same issue from happening again.

-❸ Put a human face on the company and make someone at the manager/executive level personally reachable.
+❸ Put a human face on the company and let the customer contact you or someone else at the manager level.

 ❶ It's Sarah here, founder of Food2Home.
-I'm very sorry that for the past week, you may have sporadically received food that was different from what you actually ordered.
+I'm really sorry that for the past week, you may have received food that was different from what you ordered.

 ❷ We have fixed the issue and have completely revamped our code review and release process so this never happens again.